-It may seem obvious, but you need to make an effort to get to know your roommates by chatting to them and being a friendly, open person to be around.
+It may seem obvious, but one of the golden rules of living in student accommodation is getting to know your roommates by chatting to them and being a friendly, open person to be around.
 Say ‘hi’ to people when you pass them in the hall and start a conversation when you meet someone new.

 Plus, the best thing about living in student accommodation is all of the fun social events you can get involved in.
 It’s only polite to accept as many invitations as you can – especially if you’re new to the city and want to make friends.